Nadeen218/Use-a-pre-trained-image-classifier-to-identify-dog-breeds/README.md

-# Use a pre-trained image classifier to identify dog breeds
+# 📌Use a pre-trained image classifier to identify dog breeds

-## Description
+## 📝 Description
 Your city is hosting a citywide dog show and you have volunteered to help the organizing committee with contestant registration.
 Every participant that registers must submit an image of their dog along with biographical information about their dog.
 The registration system tags the images based upon the biographical information.

 Some people are planning on registering pets that aren’t actual dogs.

 You need to use an already developed Python classifier to make sure the participants are dogs.

-## Principal Objectives
+## 🎯 Principal Objectives
 1. Correctly identify images of dogs, even if the breed is misclassified.
 2. Correctly classify the breed of the dogs in the images.
 3. Determine which CNN architecture (ResNet, AlexNet, VGG) performs best considering accuracy and runtime.

-## Project Outline
+## 📋Project Outline
 - Use the `time` module to measure program runtime.
 - Accept user inputs via command-line arguments.
 - Create pet image labels from filenames and store them in a dictionary.